Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are your moisture barrier is in need of some good old-fashioned TLC.

 Enjoy some Sunday sushi…

-> Hit your favorite sushi spot and stock up on some tuna and salmon sashimi.
+Hit up your favorite sushi spot and get some tuna and salmon sashimi.
 Both varieties of fish are high in essential fatty acids, which can help strengthen the skin’s moisture barrier.

-> …or some nuts and seeds
+…or some nuts and seeds

 Up your nutrients

 If you want to up the moisture-barrier repairing benefits of your lunch, increase your zinc intake.
 Zinc may boost collagen production in the skin and speed up the repair process.

 - whole grains